Roscoe Divine

-Roscoe Divine (born November 3, 1947) is a retired American track and field athlete.
-He was known primarily as a miler but excelled in shorter distances like the 880 yard (800 meters) and in the steeplechase.
+Roscoe Divine (November 3, 1947 – September 2026) was an American track and field athlete.
+He was known primarily as a miler but excelled in shorter distances like the 880 yard (800 meters) and the steeplechase.

-He ran track for the University of Oregon under Bill Bowerman.
-He was part of a collection of sub-4 minute milers that collected around Bowerman around that time, when the number of people accomplishing the feat was relatively small.
+He ran track for the University of Oregon under coach Bill Bowerman.
+He was part of a collection of sub-4 minute milers that collected around Bowerman when the number of people accomplishing the feat was relatively small.
 He lettered in track in 1967, 1968, 1969, and 1970.
-He lettered in cross country in 1969.
-He was runner-up in the 1500 meters at the 1968 USA Outdoor Track and Field Championships.
+He lettered in cross country in 1969 and was the runner-up in the 1500 meters at the 1968 USA Outdoor Track and Field Championships.

 He was ranked in the United States top 10 five times, the best being #3 in 1967.